 Best Cart: Great Northern Popcorn Commercial Cotton Candy Machine With Cart

-No need to find table space, since this cotton candy maker is a cart that you can roll from room to room or take anywhere there’s an electric outlet to plug it in.
-This is a commercial quality machine, so it works super-fast, too.
+Great Northern Popcorn Company specializes in concession equipment built for the home user, and its cotton candy maker does not disappoint.
+There's no need to find table space with this model, since this cotton candy maker is a cart that you can roll from room to room or take anywhere there’s an electric outlet to plug it in.
+This is a commercial quality machine, so it works super fast, too.
 It heats up in 6 minutes, then you just pour in the sugar and start twirling cotton candy cones right away.
 You can make up to two cotton candy cones per minute.

 The kettle is stainless steel, so it won’t rust, stain, or retain odors, and it’s easy to keep clean since it’s removable.
 The power switch, heat switch, and a voltmeter are conveniently located on a front panel, so there’s no need to hunt for the controls.
 There is a storage drawer with three bins for supplies, so you can tuck away everything you need to make cones for a party.